 2. You get to decide how you want to be in your relationships, even if you feel pressured to be someone else.

 3. You don’t have to reveal your true feelings in all of your relationship dealings.
-You might act friendlier than you actually feel, or maybe not let people know of your reservations about your work.
-You can create a professional persona that serves you.
+Maybe you might act friendlier than you actually feel, or maybe not let people know of your reservations about your work.
+Create a professional persona that serves you.

 4. Know your intentions and choose them wisely.
 Do you want to blow up your relationship with your gallery owner because you’re embarrassed to tell him that you don’t have paintings ready for your show, or do you want to do the right thing and make your confession early on in the conversation?